 What is Mortgage Loan?

-A mortgage loan is a secured loan where an applicant borrows a particular amount of money by mortgaging a property.
+A mortgage loan is a secured loan where an applicant borrows a particular amount of money by mortgaging property.
 Hence, mortgage loans are also known as loans against property.
-Here, the property is a collateral against which the loan amount is approved by bank or non-banking financial companies (NBFC).
-Any residential property, commercial property and immovable properties can be used as security for opting a mortgage loan.
-Until the borrower repays the loan completely, the lender remains as the actual owner of the property against which mortgage is taken.
+Here, the property is collateral against which the loan amount is approved by bank or non-banking financial companies (NBFC).
+Any residential property, commercial property, and immovable properties can be used as security for opting a mortgage loan.
+Until the borrower repays the loan completely, the lender remains as the actual owner of the property against which the mortgage is taken.

 The amount received as a mortgage loan can be used to meet both personal as well as professional requirements.
 There are no restrictions as to how and where the amount should be spent.

 Different Types of Mortgage loans

 There are different types of mortgage loans available in India.
 Based on the mode of interest repayment, mortgage loans can be divided into the following categories –

 Fixed Rate Mortgage - Here the interest rate charged on the loan amount remains the same for the entire tenure.
 Similarly, the monthly principal and interest payment also remains from the first installment payment to the last.

 Adjustable Rate Mortgage - Here the interest rate on the loan amount is fixed for an initial term, and then fluctuates depending on the market rise and fall.